-Researchers point to digital gains in human recognitionDecember 26th, 2013 in Psychology & Psychiatry /
+Researchers point to digital gains in human recognitionDecember 26, 2013 in Medicine & Health / Psychology & Psychiatry

 Human beings are highly efficient at recognizing familiar faces, even from very poor quality images.

 New research led by a psychologist at the University of York is using advances in the level of detail available in digital photography to harness this human ability for use in forensics.

 As the most commonly photographed objects are faces, there is potential in mining detailed facial images for hidden information.
 Until now, photographers might reasonably have assumed that their own face was absent from the image.
 But the research, led by Dr Rob Jenkins, of the Department of Psychology at the University of York and published in PLOS ONE, overturns this assumption.

 By zooming in on high-resolution passport-style photographs, Dr Jenkins and co-researcher, Christie Kerr, of the School of Psychology, University of Glasgow were able to recover the faces of bystanders from reflections in the eyes of photographic subjects.
 The recovered bystander images could be identified accurately by observers, despite their low resolution.